 All that is said in the JRASC article about all this is that they compared 4 photos taken from site 2, covering a span of about 80 seconds (therefore, from about 45 seconds to 125 seconds).
 The article claims that these four photos "reveal that the total drift of the cloud was minimal, although disintegration of the train is evident."

-However, the comparison of the three photos above, taken perhaps only 30 seconds apart, instead reveals that relative drift of the cloud was anything but "minimal."
+Comparison of the three photos above, taken perhaps only 30 seconds apart, likewise reveals that relative drift of the cloud was anything but "minimal."
 Winds on the order of 60 miles an hour or higher were causing rapid trail distortion and disintegration.
 The whole premise that triangulation points A & B remained in the same positions between the two used triangulation photos is thus highly questionable.

 Other problems with the paper